grimmer0125/express-mongo-rest-k8s-sample/README.md

 6. Create a static public domain name, `gcloud compute addresses create apiweb-ip --region us-central1`, ref: https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip
 7. Get `address` part from the output of `gcloud compute addresses describe apiweb-ip --region us-central1`
 8. Modify `loadBalancerIP` field in `web-service.yaml`
 9. Create web K8S service, `kubectl create -f web-service.yaml`
 10. Build a new docker image for the latest code, `docker build -t grimmer0125/express-mongo-rest-sample .`, you can choose other docker image but you need the `- image:` of `web-controller` to yours.
-11. Upload this dockre image to Dockerhub or Google Docker registry.
+11. Upload this docker image to Docker Hub or Google Docker registry.
 12. Create web-controller pod `kubectl create -f web-controller.yaml`.

 Check if the pods work
 - `kubectl get pods` or `kubectl get service` or Google Kubernetes Web Dashboard.

 Then use `static public domain name` to test.

-`grimmer0125/express-mongo-rest-sample` is omitting docker registry field so it is for Dockerhub. `gcr.io/my-project/hello-app` includes the registry so it is specifying to Google's.
+`grimmer0125/express-mongo-rest-sample` is omitting docker registry field so it is for Docker Hub. `gcr.io/my-project/hello-app` includes the registry so it is specifying to Google's.

 ### How to upgrade web service

 For example: `kubectl set image deployment/web-controller web=grimmer0125/express-mongo-rest-sample:0.9`

 ### Stop or add more running K8s (Web-Controller) pods

 `kubectl scale deployment web-controller --replicas=n`, n = 0 for stop.

 ### Other K8s commands & tips